Skip to main content

 • “Just like its predecessor, Mile 0 has a great soundtrack and a very good set of interesting and funny characters.”

-• “I loved the interactions; they made me laugh, and at other times, made me sad.”
+• “I loved the interactions; I love how they made me laugh, and at other times made me sad.”

-The game's optimization has been widely criticized, with users reporting severe performance issues, including unstable framerates that drop into the 20s, texture clipping, and artifacts in reflections.
-Many players noted a lack of graphics settings and overall poor execution, which detracts from the experience despite some enjoyment of the game itself.
+The game's optimization is widely criticized, with users reporting severe performance issues, including unstable framerates that drop to the 20s, texture clipping, and a lack of adjustable graphics settings.
+Many players noted that despite minor bugs, the overall execution feels unrefined and poorly optimized, detracting from the experience.
+While some enjoyed the game overall, the optimization remains a significant concern.

 • “There are no actual graphics settings and the performance is unstable with framerate dips all the way down to the 20s in open areas.”